iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 .. note::

-   As of ``qiskit >= 1.0``, Qiskit no longer supports :meth:`execute`, but in all supported versions it is possible to first transpile the circuit and then run as shown in the code above.
+   As of ``qiskit >= 1.0``, Qiskit no longer supports :func:`execute`, but in all supported versions it is possible to first transpile the circuit and then run as shown in the code above.
 Alternatively, the function :func:`.transpile_to_IQM` can also be used to transpile circuits.
-In particular, when running circuits on devices with a resonator, it is recommended to use :func:`.transpile_to_IQM` instead of :func:`transpile`.
+In particular, when running circuits on devices with computational resonators (the IQM Star architecture), it is recommended to use :func:`.transpile_to_IQM` instead of :func:`transpile`.

 .. note::